 What weight ankle weight is best for Pilates beginners?

-How do I ensure a comfortable fit with ankle weights?
+How do I ensure a secure fit with my ankle weights?